 There are specially designed flossers for implants so you don’t have a difficult time flossing.

 Using mouthwash is a great way of removing food that was left behind, but remember, rinsing with mouthwash is not a replacement for brushing and flossing.

 Each one of these treatments has its advantages, so one cannot say which one is better, as it all depends on the patient's condition and needs.

-During the initial consultation, your dentist will examine your case and will discuss with you what are your needs, and the state of your oral health.
+During the initial consultation, your dentist will examine your case and discuss with you your needs and the state of your oral health.
 After this, you and your dentist will choose which option is the best fit for you.

 Dentures at Sani Dental Group